robembd/GeoPythonConf2018-QGIS-Processing-Workshop/Hands on Exercises.md

 ```

 ## Introduction to Processing Framework

-* More information can be found in the slides also available in this repository (file: **\Workshop Slides\GeoPython Conference 2018.pdf**).
+More information can be found in the slides also available in this repository (file: **Workshop Slides/GeoPython Conference 2018.pdf**).

 To summarize, it is a geoprocessing environment that can be used to call native and third-party algorithms from QGIS, making your spatial analysis tasks more productive and easy to accomplish.
 Its features include the algorithm **toolbox** as well as several **automation tools** including a graphic modeler and user-defined scripts.

 As a Core plugin, Processing is installed by default but you need to activate it:

-1. Go to Plugins ► Manage and install plugins…
+1. Go to `Plugins -> Manage and install plugins…`
 2. Click on the Installed tab at the left
 3. Check the box next to the Processing entry
 4. Close the dialog.

 ## About PyQGIS

 * QGIS 0.9.0 introduced Python to its client
 * PyQGIS or Python Console in QGIS client
 * Features of PyQGIS: